5 Tips for Managing Money While Travelling

-In the islands, we use cash more than in other locations.
+In the islands, we use cash more than in other locations because many places there don’t accept cards.
 Buses, taxis, markets, phone credit, all of it is often cash only.
 As such, we have to get cash out regularly.

 With cash, you need to keep it safe and keep an accurate record of what you are spending otherwise you might think you lost money when really, you spent it without realising it.

 Only once in all my travels have I had issues with cash and that was in Austria.
-I don’t know how I did it but I managed to lose an amount.
+I don’t know how I did it but I managed to lose about $200AUD.
 Other than that, I’ve never had money stolen or gone missing but please, always be careful with cash.